hujhax/austin-improv-wiki/Firth & Arjet.md

 ## History
 They duo started in January 2007, winning a series of *[[Cagematch]]* competition shows with a signature half-scripted format.
 Later, they started working with [[Asaf Ronen]] as their director and coach, and worked on character-focused formats.

+Firth and Arjet headlined *[[The Free Fringe]]* from its premiere on 1/5/12 until their last performance, on 8/9/12.

 The troupe went on hiatus in 2012, when Kristin moved to Philadelphia.

 ## Formats